mas-bandwidth/netcode/STANDARD.md

     * [1,1200] bytes for _connection payload packet_
     * 0 bytes for _connection disconnect packet_

-* _Only after all the checks above is it OK to process the packet!_
+* _Only after all the checks above pass is it OK to process the packet!_

 ## Replay Protection